 You can also view the annual summary of your results under the Reports tab.
 This feature is available for Tier 1 and Tier 2 subscribers only.

 SIMAP has been updated with the most recent Emissions Factors data, as well as more recent calculation based on WRI recommendations.
 We will be posting all the calculations in the Reference section.
 You can also read What has changed from CCC and CarbonMAP to SIMAP page for additional information.

-How does my data get from SIMAP to Second Nature reporting system?
+How does my data get from SIMAP to the Second Nature reporting system?